 11. Take A Guided Tour of the Oregon Coastline

 Just 14 minutes and 8 miles south of Seaside, you’ll find the stunning Cannon Beach.
 Check out the famous Haystack Rock, take in the dramatic sweeping views of sharp cliffs, beaches, lighthouses (including Tillamook Lighthouse), forests, the ocean, and sandy beaches.

-Check out Neahkahnie Point, stroll downtown Manzanita, visit art galleries, antique shop, or grab a bite to eat.
-Your guide can pick you up from Seaside and the tour will last approximately 8 hours.
+Check out Neahkahnie Point, stroll downtown Manzanita, visit art galleries and antique shops, or grab a bite to eat.
+Your guide can pick you up from Seaside, and the tour will last approximately 8 hours.
 Claim your guided land tour here.

 12. Learn about Logging and Grab a Bite at Camp 18 Museum

 Camp 18 Museum encapsulates the Camp 18 Restaurant.
 It’s well worth a stop to stretch, stroll through the outdoor museum, and get a bite to eat after the seaside museum.

 You’ll find antique machinery (logging trucks, tractors, bandsaws, a Dolbeer donkey, a steam crane, a wooden water tower, and more), great information about the pieces, and the history of logging in Oregon.
 I like the Clark and Wilson wood-sided red caboose that used to trail logging trains.

 Charming chainsaw carvings dot the property at random.
 I find them so whimsical and impressive.
 This is one of the best local restaurants to visit on your way to Seaside, and it’s disguised as a gorgeous rustic log cabin.